HealthCare.gov sending out corrected tax forms

 WASHINGTON (AP) — The Obama administration says it's making progress trying to correct a tax-form error that affected 820,000 customers of HealthCare.gov.

 Administration officials said Friday that 740,000 corrected forms have gone out, and another 80,000 will be mailed next week.

 The issue involves a new government form called a 1095-A.

 It's like a W-2 form for health care for people who got subsidized private insurance under President Barack Obama's law.
 Consumers who got health insurance tax credits need the information on the 1095-A to file their taxes.

 Last month, federal officials said more than 800,000 consumers had gotten the wrong details on premiums.

-HealthCare.gov CEO Kevin Counihan said some customers may still have other errors on their forms, like the wrong coverage dates.
-He urged them to call HealthCare.gov at 800-318-2596.
+HealthCare.gov CEO Kevin Counihan says some customers may still have other errors on their forms, like the wrong coverage dates.
+He's urging them to call HealthCare.gov at 800-318-2596.